antor44/TouchePro/README.md

 New remastered version by antor44, based on Esgrima by Antonio Millan (Abandonware).

-Touche Pro is a free MSX Basic game, developed with default Basic, no assembly.
+Touche Pro is a free MSX Basic game, developed with default Basic without inserting machine code.

-How to play: Two players game controlled with joysticks.
+How to play: Two players game controlled with keyboard and joystick 1.
 You must touch the opposite 5 times, avoiding outs (max 3).

 Repository for downloads: https://github.com/antor44/TouchePro